Below are some Healthcare Hustler’s tried and true ways to save money on healthcare.

 Generic prescriptions are much cheaper than branded prescriptions.
 Ask your doctor if you can take a generic.

 Check out GoodRx for tons of coupons, and google the prescription manufacturer’s name and “coupon” to find coupons directly from the manufacturer.
+Read this to understand more about saving money on prescriptions.

 5. Sign up for 90 day mail order prescription refills

 The 90 day option through your insurance company’s mail order program is likely cheaper than paying for a monthly refill, and they ship it to your door!
 Call your insurance company to ask about this option.
+Learn more about prescriptions here.

 6. Get a second opinion